 3. The Birdman And Lap Dancer by Eric Hansen

 Hansen, as a volunteer at Mother Teresa’s home, engages in travel through.
-The regions include from the Manhattan to Maldives and Riviera to Vanuatu.
+The regions include the Manhattan to Maldives and Riviera to Vanuatu.
 His description from the travels proves that he gets a wholesome experience that you would also love to explore, especially with the Maldives experience.

 4. Dark Star Safari by Paul Theroux